-When they say "no" to your patient confirmations.
+Ouch.
+What to do when patients say "no" to your patient confirmations?

 In a perfect world, patient confirmations wouldn’t be necessary, because every patient would always show up.